 - Least restrictive environment for preschool students (Indicator 6); and

 - Preschool outcomes (Indicator 7);

-The Excel file entitled “2014-2015 District-Level Performance Data” contains multiple columns for each indicator required in this year's data report.
-The file also contains a "Data Notes" worksheet to provide a brief description of each indicator.
+The Excel file below contains several columns for each indicator required in the annual public data report.
+The file also contains a "Data Notes" sheet featuring a brief description of each indicator.

-For a detailed explanation of the indicators and their measurements see SPP/APR District-Level Data Reported to the Public.
+For a detailed explanation of the indicators and their measurements see District-Level Special Education Data Reported to the Public.